 Over the past several decades in Alberta, there has been a trend toward the consolidation and regionalization of small water and wastewater treatment facilities into larger regional networks and commissions.
 Regionalization can help municipalities deal with concerns about the financial viability of small water and wastewater systems and the safety of the water supply by sharing regional pipelines, central treatment and supply facilities, or financial and operational resources.
-These approaches can help increase water safety, decrease liability, and reduce the costs for municipality.
+These approaches can help increase water safety, decrease liability, and reduce the costs for municipalities.

-Regional systems can take many different forms ranging from hard infrastructure, to operational consortiums that share water and wastewater operation staff between different systems.
+Regional systems can take many different forms ranging from hard infrastructure to operational consortiums that share water and wastewater operation staff between different systems.
 Regionalization is not “one size fits all”; every community has unique needs, and each approach has varying merit depending on different situations.
 For instance, if potential regional systems stretch over a large distance, the cost of infrastructure may be prohibitive.
 However, cooperation by sharing water and wastewater staff may still be very effective.

 As mentioned above, regional systems are not a “one size fits all” approach.
 Municipalities often encounter challenges in the process than can block progress towards improving water safety and security.
 In spring 2015, AUMA members responded to a survey that helped identify the following major challenges with regionalization: